drshahizan/software-engineering/materials/module4/alovey1014/readme.md

 - Personalization options to tailor the experience to individual preferences
 - Accessibility features to ensure all students can use the system, regardless of disabilities
 - Communication tools to enable collaboration and interaction with peers and instructors
-- Learning management tools to track their progress, view course materials, and complete assignments
-- Notifications to alert them of important deadlines or events
 - Gamification features to keep them engaged and motivated

 ### 2. Administrators